 - Opting to raise the children without any legal relationship may severely limit caregivers’ ability to access services on the children’s behalf.

-- Technical assistance tip: The Network hosted a webinar on the array of legal relationships available to the families; a recording and associated resources are available on the webpage for the webinar.
+Technical Assistance Tip: The Network hosted a webinar on the array of legal relationships available to kinship/grandfamilies.
+Access the webinar recording and associated resources on the webpage for the webinar.

 Financial

-Having additional children in the household typically requires additional income or resources, but available ongoing assistance to help meet these children’s needs is often inadequate and inequitable:
+Having additional children in the household typically requires additional income and/or resources, but available ongoing assistance to help meet these children’s needs is often inadequate and inequitable.

-- Children in the care of kin/grandfamily caregivers are often referred to child-only Temporary Assistance for Needy Families (TANF) grants as the only source of ongoing financial support.
-There are many access issues in getting these grants, and they are typically much smaller than foster care maintenance payments and only increase incrementally for each child.
+- As noted above, the vast majority of kin/grandfamily caregivers are raising the children in their care without the involvement the foster care system.
+They are often referred to child-only Temporary Assistance for Needy Families (TANF) grants as the only source of ongoing financial support for the children they are raising.
+There are many access issues in getting these grants, and they are typically much smaller than foster care maintenance payments.
+Also, TANF grants only increase incrementally for each child, meaning that a caregiver raising more than one child only gets a slight increase in support for each additional child in their family, rather than receiving an equal amount of support to meet the needs of each child.

-- Technical assistance tip: The Network’s legal relationship webinar also featured a discussion of the array of public benefits and financial supports available to the families; a recording and associated resources are available on the webpage for the webinar.
+Technical Assistance Tip: The Network’s legal relationships webinar also featured a discussion about the public benefits and financial supports available to the families.
+The webpage for the webinar contains the webinar recording and associated resources.

 Physical and Mental Health

-- Children being raised by kin/grandfamily caregivers exhibit a variety of physical, behavioral, and emotional problems to a greater degree than the general population of children, often due to the difficult situations that caused them to be placed in their caregiver’s home.
+- Children being raised by kin/grandfamily caregivers exhibit a variety of physical, behavioral, and emotional problems to a greater degree than the general population of children, often due to the difficult situations that caused them to move into their caregiver’s home.

 Growing up with a childhood full of trauma and abuse, there were very few moments where I felt safe and very few people with whom I felt protected.
 Being put into my uncle’s care was the best decision that could have ever been made for me.
 It wasn’t an easy road by any means, but I have no doubt in that it completely saved my life.